a34729t/SwiftMessagePosting/README.md

 ### DONE

+- When typing a comment, does not always immediately show in ViewPostTVC
 - Post needs to update its updatedAt value and use this in fetchedresultscontroller
 - Comment doesn't show up in post detail view!???
 - COmments do not get added to viewpostTVC when created :(